Students come to Northwestern Law from all over the world to study.

 International and Comparative Law: Opportunities for JD Students

 Northwestern Law offers many opportunities for students to prepare for both public and private practice in today's global legal market, where international lawyers drive significant political and economic change as they open markets, put investment capital to new uses, and challenge human rights abuses.
 We are committed to supporting and assisting students interested in studying or working in the international arena.

-The International Programs Office facilitates participation in our dynamic study abroad programs.
+The International Programs Office facilitates participation in our dynamic study abroad and international joint degree programs.
 Our International Team Projects course provides opportunities for students to conduct research and field studies abroad so that they may gain firsthand experience in legal and business environments outside the United States.

 Northwestern Law also offers a concentration in International Law, which allows students to focus on three areas: public international law, international business law, and comparative law.

 There are a number of extra-curricular activities that focus on international law as well, including student-run scholarly journals that focus on either international business or international human rights.
 And each year, teams of students are selected to participate in the Philip C. Jessup International Law Moot Court and the Willem C. Vis International Commercial Arbitration Moot Court.

 Northwestern Law offers several LLM programs for students of various backgrounds and interests, designed to expand their knowledge of law and provide opportunities for them to gain specialized expertise.